COMP2281/software-engineering-group24-25-04/RequirementDocumentation_Group04.md

 **Feature:** Permission levels (**Priority**: **Must have**)

-_As a user, I want permission levels on project progress visibility so that my teams can’t view other teams' projects._
+_As a user, I want permission levels on the project so that my teams can’t view other teams' projects in order to improve data security issue._

 **Scenario 1:** View other teams' tasks